 § 80.301 Watch requirements.

-(a) Each public coast station licensed to operate in the band 1605–3500 kHz must monitor such frequency(s) as are used for working or, at the licensee's discretion, maintain a watch on 2182 kHz.
+(a) Each public coast station licensed to operate in the band 1605–3500 kHz must monitor such frequency(s) as are used for working or, at the licensee's discretion, 2182 kHz.

-(b) Except for distress, urgency or safety messages, coast stations must not transmit on 2182 kHz during the silence periods for three minutes twice each hour beginning at x h.00 and x h.30 Coordinated Universal Time (UTC).
+REASON: No longer required

-(c) Each public coast station must provide assistance for distress communications when requested by the Coast Guard.
+(b) Each public coast station must provide assistance for distress communications when requested by the Coast Guard.